Xunnamius/xscripts/docs/src/assets/functions/compileTemplates.md

 returns that same object with each path value replaced by the result of calling [compileTemplate](compileTemplate.md) with said path as an argument.

+Some template variables accept an optional `linkText` parameter which, if given, will be replaced by a link of the form `[linkText](contextual-value)`;
+e.g. `{{variableName:link text}}` will be replaced with `[link text](variableName's-contextual-value)`.

+Other template variables (defined as arrays) return multiple choices that the user must manually narrow, similar to a merge conflict in git.
+See [TransformerContext](../type-aliases/TransformerContext.md) for which template variables are affected.

 ## Parameters

 ### templates